 It’s likely that when you have new customers come on board, you have a range of topics you need to share with them.
 The process of educating new customers will be essentially the same regardless of your industry or your primary focus i.e. B2B, B2C, B2B2C etc.

-From an Eloqua users point of view, the Campaign Canvas design will be very similar to the design used for your nurturing campaigns.
-It’s your content that will really make the difference.
+From a marketing automation point of view, the CX design will be very similar to the design used for your nurturing campaigns.
+It’s your content that will make the difference.

-Using the Eloqua tracking script you will be able to determine what new customers have, or have not done.
-If you have a portal that they need to access, you can use Eloqua to see if they’ve ever visited the login page.
-You can then modify your content to encourage them to login to the portal.
+Using a marketing automation tracking script will help you determine what new customers have or have not done on your website.
+If you have a portal that they need to access, you can use the same tracking script to see if they’ve ever visited the login page.
+You can then modify your content to encourage them to log in to the portal.

 If you’re still behaving like an “email marketer” and not a Modern Marketer, perhaps it’s time to re-evaluate your Marketing Automation platform.